wangyangjun/wangyangjun.github.io/mds/stream-bench.md

 #### AdvClick
 Another typical type of stream use case is processing joins over two input streams.
 Theoretically unbounded memory is required to processing join over unbounded input streams, since every record in one in-finite stream must be compared with every record in the other.
-Since the memory of a machine is limited, we need restrict the number of records stored for each stream with a time window.
+As the memory of a machine is limited, we need restrict the number of records stored for each stream with a time window.

 A window join takes two key-value pair streams, say stream *S1* and stream *S2*, along with windows with the same slide size for both *S1* and *S2* as input.
 Each record in *S1* is a tuple of pair ```(k, v1)``` with k as the primary key.
 The key in Stream *S2*:```(k, v2)``` is a foreign key referencing primary key in *S1*.
 The output of join operator is a stream of tuple ```(k, v1, v2)```.
 This primary key join operation could be described as a SQL query illustrated as following algorithm.